-Dr Finkel's professional career has been spent at Cornell University's medical college.
-She presently holds the rank of Professor of Clinical Public Health as well as Course Director for the Department (Epidemiology, Biostatistics, Evidence-Based Medicine, Introduction to the Health Care System, and Clinical Clerkship in Health Care Policy).
-She was named the medical school’s first Director of the Office of Global Health Medical Education in 2004.
-Additionally, Dr Finkel was instrumental in establishing Cornell Analytic Consulting Services, a Division within the Department of Public Health designed to provide expert epidemiological consulting services.
-In addition to her faculty appointment at Cornell Medical College, Dr Finkel also holds the rank of Professor of Research in Medicine at SUNY Stony Brook, and was a Visiting Professor at the School of Public Health, University of Sydney (Australia) in 2004.
-In 2008 she was named a Fulbright Senior Specialist awarded by The Fulbright Program, sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
+Madelon Lubin Finkel, PhD, presently holds the rank of Professor of Clinical Public Health as well as Course Director for the Department (Epidemiology, Biostatistics, Evidence-Based Medicine, Introduction to the Health Care System, and Clinical Clerkship in Health Care Policy) at Cornell Medical College, New York.
+In addition to her faculty appointment at Cornell Medical College, Dr. Finkel also holds the rank of Professor of Research in Medicine at SUNY Stony Brook, and was a Visiting Professor at the School of Public Health, University of Sydney (Australia) in 2004.
+In 2008, she was named a Fulbright Senior Specialist awarded by The Fulbright Program, sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 The Program promotes linkages between U.S. academics and professionals and their counterparts at universities abroad.

 She is the recipient of several large grants from the NIH, the National Cancer Institute, and the Centers for Disease Control and Prevention for research on HPV infection among women and men, with a specific interest in prevention interventions such as those promoting cervical cancer screening among underserved women in the US and in Latin America and vaccine prevention strategies.
 Other areas of research interest include understanding the factors that allow HPV infection to progress to disease among women and men, HPV and its association with non-melanoma skin, and other viral associated cancers such as Merkel Cell Carcinoma.